saggymac/app47gem/README.md

 >Creating a new build (e.g., posting a build):
 >  app47 builds create -k <apiKey> -a appId -V vers -f buildFilePath \[-n notes\] \[--makeActive\]
 >

+Added support for a $HOME/.app47rc file to set global apiKey and appId settings.
+Command line switches will override.

 ## Dependencies
 This gem uses: